atbcb/usab-uswds/news/_posts/2022-07-21-u-s-access-board-issues-design-recommendations-for-accessible-electric-vehicle-charging-stations.md

 date: 2022-07-21
-excerpt: The U.S. Access Board has released Design Recommendations for Accessible Electric Vehicle Charging Stations, a technical assistance document based on existing requirements and new recommendations for making electric vehicle (EV) charging stations accessible.
+excerpt: The U.S. Access Board has released Design Recommendations for Accessible Electric Vehicle Charging Stations, a technical assistance document that reviews existing requirements and new recommendations for making electric vehicle (EV) charging stations accessible.
 This technical assistance will . .
   .
 image: /images/uploads/ev-charging-stations-pr.png